-Dr. Matt Cochran D.V.M, Deputy Director for Administration and Finance, Texas Animal Health Commission, has determined that for the first five-year period the rule is in effect, there will be no significant additional fiscal implications for state or local government as a result of enforcing or administering the rule.
-There will be no effect to individuals required to comply with the rule as proposed.
+Ms. Larissa Schmidt, Director of Administration, Texas Animal Health Commission, has determined for the first five-year period the rule is in effect, there will be no significant additional fiscal implications for state or local government as a result of enforcing or administering the rule.
 An Economic Impact Statement (EIS) is required if the proposed rule has an adverse economic effect on small businesses.
-The agency has evaluated the requirements and determined that there is not an adverse economic impact.
-For that reason the Commission has determined that there is not an adverse impact and therefore there is no need to do an EIS.
+The agency has evaluated the requirements and determined that there is not an adverse economic impact and, therefore, there is no need to do an EIS.
 Implementation of this rule poses no significant fiscal impact on small or micro-businesses.